Miller Symphony Hall: Lyric Theater

 The Lyric opened with a comic opera production based on the life of 18th century Prussian King Frederick the Great.
 The theater offered vaudeville, operas, plays, dramatic skits, minstrel shows, films and concerts, and also became one of the leading burlesque halls in the United States.
 On December 1, 1910, French actress Sarah Bernhardt made a one-night appearance at the Lyric.
 In 1912, it was the site of speeches by Theodore Roosevelt, Woodrow Wilson and Booker T. Washington.
 Close to the Lyric at 35 North Sixth was the Orpheum Theater, which opened in 1906.
 While the Lyric presented primarily stage plays, the Orpheum was the first major vaudeville theater in Allentown.
 It presented variety shows that mixed jugglers, song-and-dance teams, acrobats, comedians with other performers.

-During World War I, Allentown was the home of a large Army training camp, Camp Crane, where thousands of recruits were indoctrinated into the military as ambulance drivers before being sent overseas to France.
+During World War I, Allentown was the home of a large U.S. Army training camp, Camp Crane, where thousands of recruits were indoctrinated into the military as ambulance drivers before being sent overseas to France.
 The Lyric, although primarily a stage theater, was adapted to show silent films to entertain the troops that came into the city for recreation.
 Oliver "Ollie" Gernert, the treasurer of the Lyric, took note that when the Lyric showed a movie, it was packed with soldiers, but when it presented a stage play, many seats were empty.
 Gernert believed that a cinema-only theater would be extremely profitable, and if it were owned by someone who worked for the Lyric, there would be no conflict of interest as the Lyric could continue to present stage shows.
 The Orpheum Theater, located next to the Lyric at Sixth and Linden, was primarily a vaudeville theater.
 It was decided to construct a new cinema-only theater and return the Lyric to a stage theater only.
 The cinema, known as "The Strand" was erected during the summer of 1917 on North Eighth Street, and it opened to a full auditorium on 8 October of that year.